DPGNN: Dual-Perception Graph Neural Network for Representation Learning: Introduction

-GNNs form an effective framework for representation learning of graphs.
-Most existing GNNs \cite{kipf2016semi, velivckovic2017graph} extensively employ a recurrent neighborhood aggregation approach to update its new feature representation.
-However, one layer of GNNs only considers immediate neighbors and the performance degrades greatly when we stack multi-layer GNNs for a larger neighborhood receptive field.
+GNNs form an effective framework for the representation learning of graphs \cite{li2021deep, li2022transo}.
+And most existing GNNs \cite{kipf2017semi, velivckovic2017graph, wu2019simplifying} are mainly based on the message-passing paradigm, which iteratively aggregates neighborhood information to update a new representation of each node.
+However, one layer of GNNs only considers immediate neighbors and the performance degrades greatly when stacking multi-layer GNNs for a larger neighborhood receptive field.
 Recent studies have attributed this phenomenon to the over-smoothing problem \cite{li2018deeper, chen2020measuring}.
 To learn more effective node representations, various approaches dedicate to the breadth, depth, and strength of models.
-Some efforts focus on how to obtain multi-hop neighborhood information on a single-layer network \cite{abu2019mixhop, zhou2020weighted}; some researches concentrate on designing deep GNN frameworks \cite{klicpera2018predict,liu2020towards,chen2020simple}; and some methods purpose to grow into a data augmenter \cite{rongdropedge,feng2020graph,verma2019graphmix}.
+Some efforts focus on how to obtain multi-hop neighborhood information on a single-layer network \cite{abu2019mixhop, zhou2020weighted, yang2022semi}; some researches concentrate on designing deep GNN frameworks \cite{klicpera2018predict, liu2020towards, chen2020simple}; and some methods purpose to grow into a data augmenter \cite{rongdropedge, feng2020graph, verma2019graphmix}.

+However, despite GNNs revolutionizing graph representation learning, there are limitations to the expressive power of GNNs \cite{xu2018powerful,oono2019graph}.
+On the one hand, these models mostly follow the traditional message-passing paradigm in which the iterative operations are characteristic of the entire process.
+In this message-passing paradigm, the message source expansion is not flexible, and the node-level message output discrepancy for different neighborhood ranges is also not considered \cite{xu2018representation}.
+On the other hand, the existing message-passing paradigm is limited in a single topology space.
+Some experiments have verified that the original graph topology \cite{chen2020measuring} is the fundamental reason for the over-smoothing problem, because the nodes may receive messages with low information-to-noise ratio.